dixit-rajpara/docu-ai/README.md

 ## 🙏 Acknowledgments

+- Crawl4AI team for the powerful web scraping capabilities
 - OpenAI for embedding models
 - pgvector contributors
 - uv team for the modern Python package installer